dart-lang/site-www/src/_guides/libraries/library-tour.md

 Dart’s built-in libraries.
 It didn’t cover all the built-in libraries, however.
-Others that you might want to look into include [dart:collection][] and [dart:typed\_data,][dart:typed\_data] as well as platform-specific libaries like the
+Others that you might want to look into include [dart:collection][] and [dart:typed\_data,][dart:typed\_data] as well as platform-specific libraries like the
 [Dart web development libraries][webdev libraries] and the [Flutter libraries.][docs.flutter]